tdial676/Computing-Systems/README.md

   - Wrote a concurrent data structure(Queue and Thread Pools) and recovered passwords from their hashes in a parallel program.
 Utilized google virtual machine as we needed a CPU with multiple cores in C.
 # To My Fellow Caltech students
 Only look at the solutions (if it's the same assignment) once you have completed the course or submitted the appropriate assignments.
 As per the Honor Code: No member of the Caltech community shall take unfair advantage of any other member of the Caltech community.
-All starter code and some tests were provided by instructor.
+All starter code and  tests were provided by instructor.